top of page

 Dr. Craig Powell, Director

 Craig Powell, M.D., Ph.D., is the director of the Civitan International Research Center.
-Dr. Powell is a national leader in research pertaining to neurodevelopmental disorders such as autism and intellectual disability.
+Dr. Powell is an international leader in research pertaining to neurodevelopmental disorders such as autism and intellectual disability.
 He earned both his Ph.D. in Neuroscience and M.D. with Honors at Baylor College of Medicine.

 His graduate work was among the first to measure lasting biochemical changes during long-lasting synaptic plasticity in the hippocampus.
 Dr. Powell relocated to the University of Alabama at Birmingham where he was named director of the Civitan International Research Center.